-- Given the discussion, you may be surprised to learn that the U.S. actually has a resolution regime for large non-bank financial firms. - It is called "bankruptcy court." - It often means reorganization instead of liquidation. - This has been considered inadequate for certain types of large non-bank financial firms. - A simple reform would be to rewrite the bankruptcy code to allow for special considerations that apply to financial firms. - This would not help us with the monitoring question: the filing may still be "sudden."
+- Bankruptcy court has been considered inadequate for certain types of large non-bank financial firms. - A simple reform would be to rewrite the bankruptcy code to allow for special considerations that apply to financial firms. - This would not help us with the monitoring question: the filing may still be "sudden."